 The two-stage snowblower is more expensive than the single-stage, but it has more power and can be used in deeper levels of snow.
 In addition, it can handle heavier snowfalls and is often self-propelled.

-This style is a good choice if you live in an area that receive a good amount of snow greater than 8 inches or heavy snow throughout the winter season.
+This style is a good choice if you live in an area that receives a good amount of snow greater than 8 inches or heavy snow throughout the winter season.

-A three-stage snowblower is like the two-stage snowblower except it includes a high-speed third auger.
+A three-stage snowblower is like a two-stage snowblower except it includes a high-speed third auger.
 This type of snowblower can throw snow up to 50 feet.

 Preventing Driveway Damage from a Snowblower